“Cool contemporary hotel with a holistic spa, heavenly cuisine and a Zen ambiance, on the embassy- and hotel-lined

-For a lighter lunch or dinner, head to Glow, the first-floor organic café, which serves fresh and tasty Asian-inspired cuisine, including some of the best sushi we had on our trip.
+For lunch, head to Glow, the first-floor organic café, which serves fresh and tasty Asian-inspired cuisine, including some of the best sushi we had on our trip.
 We tucked into a delicious "bento" selection of sushi, seaweed and avocado salad, buckwheat noodles, and mushroom broth along with an energising juice of pineapple, lime, mint and ginger.

-Breakfast is served in Glow: there's a continental buffet which features exotic fruits, yoghurt and croissants, but the heavenly offerings cooked to order were the star attractions.
+Breakfast is also served in Glow: there's a continental buffet which features exotic fruits, yoghurt and croissants, but the heavenly offerings cooked to order were the star attractions.
 You can't leave without trying the warm ricotta pancakes with banana, pecan and honeycomb butter or the toasted coconut waffles with mango, passion fruit and palm syrup.

 Finally, don't miss The Met Bar (open to hotel guests and members only) where "mixologists" create bespoke Martinis.
 Try the lemongrass and ginger Tom Yumtini.